jlong16/Thinking-Break/README.md

 # Thinking-Break
- Chrome Extension to Interupt Passive Scroll for Engagemebt
+ Chrome Extension to interrupt passive scrolling media consumption with active thinking and engagement